stevebarakat/simple-animated-ai-robot/README.md

-# 🎨 Whimsical Animations Learning Project
+# 🤖 Talking Robot App

-> **Learning Web Animation** with Josh Comeau's course "Whimsical Animations"
+> **Interactive AI Robot** with Speech Synthesis and Animated Mouth

-A React + TypeScript + Vite project focused on exploring creative web animations and interactive experiences.
-This repository serves as a playground for implementing various animation techniques learned through Josh Comeau's comprehensive animation course.
+A React + TypeScript + Vite application featuring a talking robot with synchronized mouth animations, text-to-speech capabilities, and AI chat functionality.
+This project is part of Josh Comeau's Whimsical Animations course, demonstrating advanced animation techniques with realistic mouth movements synchronized to speech.

 ## 🚀 Quick Start